Beth Medrash Govoha: History

-Beth Medrash Govoha was originally established as a kollel in White Plains, New York by Rabbis Nosson Meir Wachtfogel, Shmuel Schecter, and Hershel Genauer, alumni of the Kelm Talmud Torah in Lithuania.
-Established in spring 1942, it was the first kollel in the United States, and had 20 members.
-When Rabbi Aharon Kotler came to New York from Europe in 1943, the kollel members asked him to lead the institute.
-Kotler agreed on the condition that it be moved to Lakewood and expanded with a yeshiva gedola, which opened with an initial enrollment of 14 students.
+Beth Medrash Govoha was originally established as a kollel with 20 students in White Plains, New York, in 1942, by Rabbis Nosson Meir Wachtfogel, Shmuel Schecter, and Hershel Genauer, alumni of the Kelm Talmud Torah in Lithuania.
+It was the first kollel in the United States.
+When Rabbi Aharon Kotler came to New York from Europe in 1943, the kollel members asked him to lead the institution.
+Kotler agreed on the condition that it be move away from New York City and that he would be granted final say on matters related to curriculum and policy.
+The yeshiva relocated to Lakewood Township, New Jersey, and opened with an initial enrollment of 14 students.

 Beth Medrash Govoha is a successor institution to Yeshivas Etz Chaim, which was located in Slutzk, in what is today Belarus.
-That institution was led by Rabbi Isser Zalman Meltzer and by Rabbi Aaron Kotler, until it was forcibly closed by the Soviet Revolution of 1917, which banned all forms of Jewish studies.
+That institution was led by Rabbi Isser Zalman Meltzer and by Rabbi Aaron Kotler, until it was forcibly closed after the Russian Revolution of 1917, which banned all forms of Jewish studies.
 Etz Chaim was reestablished in Kletzk, under then Polish rule by Rabbi Aaron Kotler, where it thrived until World War II and the destruction of much of European Jewry.
 Rabbi Kotler escaped the Nazis in 1941 and came to the United States where he opened BMG in 1943.